monalvrz/School_District_Analysis/README.md

 - **How does replacing the ninth graders' math and reading scores affected Thomas High School's performance relative to the other schools?**

 The substitution of math and reading scores for ninth graders affected Thomas High School's scores relative to the other schools.
-The scores that varied were: First in the BLA category the percentage decreased 0.06%.
-While in the average reading score category it increased 0.05%.
+The scores that varied were: First in the average math score category the percentage decreased 0.06%.
+While in the average reading score category it decreased 0.05%.
 In the % passing math category the percentage dropped 0.09% and in the % passing reading category it dropped 0.029%, while in the %overall passing category it decreased 0.31%.

 With the updated information these are the top three high schools in each category: